Metrovalencia: Accidents and incidents

 The date 3 July 2006 was a dark day for the Valencia metro.
 In a severe accident, a two-car EMU derailed between Jesús and Plaça d'Espanya stations.
 At least 43 people were killed and 47 injured.
 It was the worst metro accident in Spanish history.

+The system was severely damaged by the floods on 29 October 2024, with the lines south of the city particularly badly affected, halting service.
+The tram lines 4, 6 and 8 resumed service on 9 November 2024, with a bus replacement service covering the route of the other lines.
+Lines 3, 5 and 9 were restored to full service on 3 December 2024, with lines 1 and 2 restored from the northern terminus to Plaça d'Espanya and Line 7 from the northern terminus to Sant Isidre.